-- 2. The Bankruptcy (Scotland) Act 1985 provides that qualified creditors can commence bankruptcy proceedings if a debtor is apparently insolvent, but only if the creditor has presented the debtor with a debt advice and information package under the Debt Arrangement and Attachment (Scotland) Act 2002. - 3.
+- 2. The Bankruptcy and Debt Advice (Scotland) Act 2014 amends and adds additional sections to the Bankruptcy (Scotland) Act 1985 to ensure access to fair and just processes of debt advice, debt relief and debt management.
+The Bankruptcy (Scotland) Act 1985 provides that Qqualified creditors can commence bankruptcy proceedings if a debtor is apparently insolvent, but only if the creditor has presented the debtor with a debt advice and information package under the Debt Arrangement and Attachment (Scotland) Act 2002. - 3.
 The consequences of sequestration can be severe and can involve the loss of the debtor's home or business, and considerable legal and trustee costs.
 The level of costs will reflect the complexity of the matters involved, and the extent to which the debtor co-operates with the trustee administering the bankruptcy estate. - 4.
 Bankruptcy action takes place in the debtor's local Sheriff Court with bankruptcy jurisdiction.